PyVRP/VRPLIB/README.md

 #### On computing edge weights
 Note that the example instance did not include any explicit information about the edge weights, yet the output includes edge weights data.
-This is because `vrplib` automatically computes the edge weights based on the instance specifications.
+This is because `vrplib` automatically computes the edge weights based on the instance specifications, if applicable.
 In the example, the edge weight type specification and node coordinates data are used to compute the Euclidean distance.
 You can set the `compute_distances` argument in `read_instance` to disable this feature.